magmide/magmide/posts/intro-verification-logic-in-magmide.md

 ## Logical Magmide

 First let's start with the `Ideal` type family. `Ideal` types are defined to represent *abstract*, *logical* data.
-They aren't intended to be encoded by real computers, and their only purpose is to help us define logical concepts prove things about them.
+They aren't intended to be encoded by real computers, and their only purpose is to help us define logical concepts and prove things about them.
 To go with the `Ideal` type family is a whole separate programming language, one that's *pure* and *functional*.
 Why pure and functional?
 Simply, pure and functional languages relate directly to mathematical type theory (mathematical type theory is nothing but a pure and functional language!).
 It's much easier to define abstract concepts and prove things about them in pure and functional settings than the messy imperative way real computers work.
 Otherwise we'd have to deal with distracting details about memory layout, bit representation, allocation, etc. The "programs" we write in this pure functional language aren't actually intended to be run!
 They just define abstract algorithms, so we only care about them for their type-checking behavior and not their real behavior.

 The type system of logical Magmide is shaped a lot like computational Magmide to make things convenient.
 But the big difference between types in logical Magmide and computational magmide is how they handle type recursion.